 Hong Kong keeps tracing COVID-19 through sewage surveillance

-HONG KONG, June 13 (Xinhua) -- The Hong Kong Special Administrative Region (HKSAR) government said Monday that the COVID-19 virus continues to be detected in sewage samples from different areas in Hong Kong, indicating that there may be hidden cases in these areas.
+HONG KONG, June 14 (Xinhua) -- The government of the Hong Kong Special Administrative Region (HKSAR) said Tuesday that the COVID-19 virus continues to be detected in sewage samples from different areas in Hong Kong, indicating that there may be hidden cases in these areas.

 The HKSAR government also urged RAT kit users to report any positive results for COVID-19 via the government's online platform.